Announcements

 Volunteer Opportunity – Fall Forest Field Days

-Forest Field Days is scheduled for October 7th, 9th, 28th, and 29th and will take place at Bauman Tree Farm, outside of Eugene, Oregon.
+Forest Field Days are scheduled for October 7th, 9th, 28th, and 29th and will take place at Bauman Tree Farm, outside of Eugene, Oregon.
 You can check the Volunteer Resource Page for details and email coordinator@foreststodayandforever.org with questions.

-College of Forestry Homecoming Tailgate
+College of Forestry Career & Internship Fair

 You got questions, we got answers